TRAVEL TIPS

 A classic Japanese summertime dessert, anmitsu is made with sweet red bean paste, cubes of kanten jelly, fruits, and dango.
 Just before eating, drizzle it with the mitsu dark sugar syrup and dig in!
 There are several variations of this dish, including versions with ice cream.

-48. Hiyashi Chuka
+47. Hiyashi Chuka

-In the mood for noodles, but too hot for ramen?
-Hiyashi chuka, chilled Chinese-style noodles, is the Japanese dish you're looking for.
-The bouncy ramen noodles are topped with matchstick-size slices of cucumber, ham, and omelet, as well as other ingredients like bean sprouts and tomato, then drizzled with a dressing.
-The veggies provide a refreshing crunch, and the chilled noodles are satisfyingly slurpable, coated in a tangy sauce.
+The bouncy ramen noodles are topped with matchstick-size slices of cucumber, ham and omelet, as well as other ingredients like bean sprouts and tomato, then drizzled with a dressing.
+The veggies provide a refreshing crunch, and the chilled noodles are satisfyingly slurpable and coated in a tangy sauce.

-50. Yatsuhashi
+49. Yatsuhashi

 green yatsuhashi in a box

-If you’ve ever been to Kyoto, you’ve likely come across some form of yatsuhashi.
 A popular souvenir and local delicacy from Japan’s ancient capital, yatsuhashi comes in two main varieties: the half-cylindrical hard-baked cinnamon-cookie type, and the “raw” yatsuhashi that’s made with steamed mochi that’s flattened and wrapped around an anko filling.
-The classic flavor is cinnamon, but there are other variations–we go more in-depth in our post on Kyoto’s most popular souvenir sweet

-Traditional Japanese Food FAQs
+Traditional Japanese food FAQs

 We get a lot of questions about Japanese food!
 Here are answers to some of the most frequently asked.

-What are Three Famous Japanese Dishes to Eat in Japan?
+What are three famous Japanese dishes to eat in Japan?

 Sushi, ramen and tempura.
 If you can only eat three Japanese dishes, you can't go wrong with this selection!
 That said, we recommend you try all of the foods on the list (or as many as possible, anyway).

-What are Five Common Foods in Japan?
+What are five common foods in Japan?

 Five Japanese food staples include rice, miso soup, noodles, pickles and fish (served grilled, as sushi or in other forms).
 You'll often encounter all of them together as part of a set meal at a restaurant.

-What is the Number One Most Popular Food in Japan?
+What is the number one most popular food in Japan?

 Sushi!
-Without doubt, sushi is the most popular food in Japan.
+Without a doubt, sushi is the most popular food in Japan.
 Sushi is probably also the most famous Japanese food.

-What are the Top 10 Japanese Dishes?
+What are the top 10 Japanese dishes?

 There is some debate, but a list of the top 10 Japanese dishes (traditional and modern) is likely to include:

-• Ramen
+2. Ramen

-• Tempura
+3. Tempura

-• Soba
+4. Soba

-• Shabu-shabu
+6. Shabu-shabu

-• Curry rice
+7. Curry rice

-• Karaage
+8. Karaage

-• Gyoza
+9. Gyoza

-• Mochi (as dessert)
+10. Mochi (as dessert)

-What is Japan's National Food?
+What is Japan's national food?

-A lot of people will tell you that Japanese curry rice is the national dish.
-While this might not be officially sanctioned, curry rice is HUGE in Japan.
+A lot of people will tell you that Japanese curry is the national dish.
+While this might not be officially sanctioned, curry rice is huge in Japan.
 First introduced to Japan in the late 1800s, the nation quickly put its own twist on curry, and it has evolved to have a uniquely Japanese flavor profile.
-You can find a Japanese curry restaurant on every corner, just about, and enjoy it served over rice, with cutlets, and in other combinations.

 You could spend a decade touring Japan and never fully discover the nation’s cuisine, but the Japanese traditional foods mentioned above are a good starting point.
-Try them all and you’re sure to discover a new favorite.
+Try them all, and you’re sure to discover a new favorite.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.